VOTED THE BEST PLACE TO TAKE AN ART CLASS BY THE PRESS BANNER!

-The popular SCMAC AAS program was the subject of a front page article “After School Arts Enrich Students” in the Press-Banner newspaper dated February 5, 2015.
+The popular SCMAC AAS program was the subject of a front page article “After School Arts Enrich Students” in the Press-Banner newspaper.
 Interviewing SLVMS Principal Shannon Calden, Press-Banner reporter Patricia Sousa wrote:

 The After School Art program has been welcomed by schools with open arms, allowing students to participate in all aspects of art.
 “Parents have been excited about the opportunity for their kids to be involved in art,” said SLVMS Principal Shannon Calden.